 Matt opens up about his two real life felony convictions.
-Between shooting “Samurai Cop” and the eventual revival Matt went to prison twice.
+Between shooting “Samurai Cop” and the eventual sequel Matt went to prison twice.
 He’s open up to what happened.

 What’s with the dialogue?
 And why did Matt break my dining room chair?
 Don’t lean back on a wooden chair, dude!